 Measuring Arm Length to Bat Length

+There are a few different ways to determine the ideal baseball bat size for you.
 One of the easiest ways to determine what bat size you need is to use the bat to measure your arm.

 An optimal swing happens when the bat does a lot of the work for you.
 All you have to do is make sure you aim it right and the swing will come naturally!